September 7

 A repurposed bank building sits on the site of an 18th century pub called the Federal Inn.
 The sign on the sidewalk says George Washington and his staff stayed there when, as president, he led troops to put down the Whiskey Rebellion.

-There is even a monument from 1904 that celebrates the Temperance monument.
+There is even a monument from 1904 that celebrates the Temperance movement.

 Plenty of evidence along the street today reassures me that this was a bit of long-gone history, thank Goodness.
 It was too early to take a sample at any of the bars, but their presence was reassuring nonetheless.